506b vs 506c – What Passive Investors Should Know

 Regulation D (Reg D) includes two important exceptions to the general requirement securities registration with the Securities and Exchange Commission (SEC) set forth in the Securities Act of 1933.

-Through Reg D, syndicators can raise capital from investors without having to register the securities with the SEC if the following requirements are met:
+Through Reg D, syndicators can raise money or capital from investors without having to register the securities with the SEC if the following requirements are met:

 - Must file a notice to the SEC on Form D within 15 days of the date of the first sale of a Reg D security on the SEC’s Edgar System (online database that allows for electronic filing) – Form D asks for basic information about the offering and the issuer